cpacker/MemGPT/docs/autogen.md

     interface_kwargs=interface_kwargs,
     default_auto_reply="...",
-    skip_verify=False,  # NOTE: you should set this to True if you expect your MemGPT AutoGen agent to call a function other than send_message on the first turn
+    skip_verify=False,  # NOTE: you should set this to True if you expect your MemGPT AutoGen agent to call a function other than send_message on the first turn auto_save=False,  # NOTE: set this to True if you want the MemGPT AutoGen agent to save its internal state after each reply - you can also save manually with .save()
 )
 ```